wufan-home/concurrency/cpp/thread/README.md

 Show the usage of shared_lock.

 **unique_lock.cpp**: [code](https://github.com/wufan-home/concurrency/blob/master/cpp/thread/unique_lock.cpp) <br>
 Show the usage of unique lock.
-Unique lock is the lock which can only be accessed by the thread which claim it.
+Unique lock is the lock which can only be accessed by the thread which claims it.

 ## Reference
 Anthony A. Williams, C++ Concurrency in Action: Practical Multithreading, 1ed, Manning Publication, 2012.
 [Link](https://www.manning.com/books/c-plus-plus-concurrency-in-action-second-edition)<br>